 “Arrow partners should start to learn as much as possible about IoT to be prepared for what’s ahead,” said Adam Catbagan, Arrow Manager of Technical Services.
 “IoT will provide the opportunity to expand and grow your business, and it is here today”.

 There are countless ways IoT will impact our lives in the future:

-- Healthcare – Wearable technology can have sensors, so emergency teams can locate an injured or disabled person at the same time they are receiving information regarding their vitals.
+- Healthcare – One example is wearable technology, which can have sensors so emergency teams can locate an injured or disabled person at the same time they are receiving information regarding their vitals.
 With this information in hand, they can route the person to the best available hospital for treatment.

-- Law enforcement – Officers are wearing cameras, so that events can be filmed while they are happening.
+- Law enforcement – Officers are wearing cameras (technology Arrow helps develop!) so that events can be filmed while they are happening.
 This can trigger the deployment of additional help and also aid in legal matters.